 “How long?” he asked.

-Vanessa recovered first, as people like her often do.
+Vanessa recovered first, the way people like her often do.

 He didn’t answer.